-In Figure 4 we plot classification results for the training set (T).
-Now, in Figure 6, we move to validation sets (V), composed of different points from the same simulated time as the training set (panel b and e, $t_0$ + 210 minutes), and of points from different simulated times (panel a and c, d and f $t_0$ + 150 and $t_0$ + 225 respectively).
-While panel b and e shows a straightforward sanity check, panel a and c aim at assessing how robust the classification method is to temporal variation.
-We want to verify how well classifiers trained at a certain time perform at different times, and in particular under different orientations of the geoeffective component of the Interplanetary Magnetic Field (IMF) $B_z$ , which has well known and important consequences for the magnetic field structure. $B_z$ points Southwards at time $t_0$ + 210 and 225 minutes, Northwards at $t_0$ + 150 minutes.
+In Fig. 4, we plot classification results for the training set (T).
+Now, in Fig. 6, we move to validation sets (V), composed of different points from the same simulated time as the training set (Fig. 6b and e; $t_0 + 210$ min), and of points from different simulated times (Fig. 6a and c; Fig. 6d and f; $t_0 + 150$ and $t_0 + 225$ , respectively).
+While Fig. 6b and e show a straightforward sanity check, Fig. 6a and c aim at assessing how robust the classification method is to temporal variation.
+We want to verify how well classifiers trained at a certain time perform at different times and, in particular, under different orientations of the geoeffective component of the interplanetary magnetic field (IMF) $B_z$ , which has well-known and important consequences for the magnetic field structure. $B_z$ points southwards at time $t_0 + 210$ and 225 min and northwards at $t_0 + 150$ min.

-The points classified in Figure 6, panel a to f, are pre-processed and classified not only with the same procedure, but also with the same scalers, SOM and classifiers described in Section 4, and trained on a subset of data from $t_0 + 210$ minutes.
-Panel a to c depicts points in the meridional plane, panel d to f in the equatorial plane.
+The points classified in Fig. 6a-f are pre-processed and classified not only with the same procedure but also with the same scalers, SOM, and classifiers described in Sect.
+4 and are trained on a subset of data from $t_0 + 210$ min.
+Figure 6a to c depict points in the meridional plane and Fig. 6d to f in the equatorial plane.

-While we can expect that the performance of classifiers trained at a single time will degrade when magnetospheric conditions change, it is useful information to understand how robust to temporal variation they are, and which are the regions of the magnetosphere which are more challenging to classify correctly.
+While we can expect that the performance of classifiers trained at a single time will degrade when magnetospheric conditions change, it is useful information to understand how robust they are to temporal variation and which are the regions in the magnetosphere which are more challenging to classify correctly.